 In many ways, it’s tough to make a comparison between our lives and those that lived in the 19th century.
 I often wonder how different pioneers would have been if they’d had access to a 7+Eleven every five miles on their journey.
 Or if they could text their buddies back east for the latest news.

 Their definition of wants and needs looked different from ours.
-But that doesn’t mean we shouldn’t examine ourselves to learn more about the things we don’t need.
+But just because we have more chances to spend doesn’t mean we always should.

 How to Tell the Difference Between Need and Want

 Wants vs Needs